ruby/prism/docs/building.md

 ## Shared

-If you want to build YARP as a shared library and link against it, you should compile with:
+If you want to build prism as a shared library and link against it, you should compile with:

 * `-fPIC -shared` - Compile as a shared library
-* `-DYP_EXPORT_SYMBOLS` - Export the symbols (by default nothing is exported)
+* `-DPM_EXPORT_SYMBOLS` - Export the symbols (by default nothing is exported)